kirillbobyrev/pabi/README.md

 ## Goals

-Pabi is inspired by a number of existing chess and go engines.
+Pabi is inspired by a number of existing Chess and Go engines.
 Many of these amazing and strong engines were started over a decade ago: they are hard to understand, use and modify.